FAMILY LINE AND HISTORY

 Last group photo of Lou Sevenau and his three sons, Bob, Mike, and Steve:

-Aug 20, 1996: Death of Louis Dunand “Lou” Sevenau (age 82), 1st of 4 children of Ernest Edward Jules Sevenau & Edna Marguarite Clement/Kellogg, Windsor, Sonoma Co., California; of a stroke resulting in a coma and pneumonia
+Aug 20, 1996: Death of Louis Dunand “Lou” Sevenau (age 82), 1st of 4 children of Ernest Edward Jules Sevenau & Edna Marguarite Clement/Kellogg, in Windsor, Sonoma Co., California; of a stroke resulting in a coma and pneumonia

 Aug 20, 1996: California Death Index: